-The staff is trained and qualified to fit shoes and orthotics to children that have foot issues.
-While I have been fitting children’s shoes and orthotics for over 5 years, some of my co workers have been in the shoe business for over 25 years.
-Children with severe cases of pronation will show visible signs of their feet turning in and their shoes caving in, and will complain about their feet and legs hurting.
+The staff is trained and qualified to fit shoes and orthotics to children who have foot issues, and while I have been fitting children’s shoes and orthotics for over 10 years nw, some of my co-workers have been in the shoe business for over 25 years.

 I will describe the proven method to get rid of foot and leg pain if your child is flat footed, and what steps to take to make sure the pain doesn’t come back.

 While we fit all sort of different orthotics for children depending on the issue they might be experiencing, (a child that has flat feet will require a different type of orthotic than a child that has knock knees, or rolled ankles) there is one insole that works in most shoes, and it has proven to reduce, and in most cases eliminate the pain your child was experiencing.